edualb/godmitri/CONTRIBUTING.md

     * Clear title

-    * Step-by-step description of the suggestion enhancement in as many details as possible
+    * Description of the suggestion enhancement in as many details as possible

     * Explain why this enhancement would be useful to most Godmitri users